Santhosh007joker/MATLAB-Robotics/README.md

 * Command Window (centre, right) — this is where MATLAB lives and breathes.
 You can type commands directly here and run them instantly, without writing a full script.
 Great for quick calculations, testing a single line of code, or just checking what a variable looks like.
 Think of it as your scratch pad.
 * Workspace (bottom left) — every variable you create, whether by running a script or typing directly into the Command Window, shows up here.
 Name, type, size, value — all listed out, so you can see exactly what's in memory at any given moment.
 When something isn't behaving the way you expect, the Workspace is usually the first place to look.

-📖Here are some resources that explain the basics of Matlab in a slightly more comprehensive manner:
+📖Here are some resources that explain the basics of Matlab in a slightly more comprehensive manner: <br />
 [▶️Matlab Crash Course - By Younes Lab](https://youtu.be/sLxdNdC6Mds?si=20N6yzAYCiUGTa-O) <br />
 [▶️Complete Matlab Beginner Basics Course - By Phil Parisi](https://youtu.be/EtUCgn3T9eE?si=n-wQJrUJUJ3GnoKr)